Navdeeps8994/Data-Analyst-NavdeepSingh/README.md

 ![CloudTrail Summary](./Screenshot%20(151).png)

 ## 🛠️ Tools and Technologies

-This project was implemented using a combination of AWS services that together provided a complete, secure, and automated cloud solution.
-Amazon S3 was used for structured data storage.
-AWS Glue and Glue DataBrew were used to catalog, clean, and transform data.
-Amazon Athena provided serverless SQL querying capabilities.
-Security was enforced using AWS KMS for encryption, and governance was supported through bucket versioning, replication, and lifecycle policies.
-Amazon CloudWatch and CloudTrail were used to monitor system health, usage, and user activity.
-Access control was managed through AWS IAM roles and permissions.
+ Amazon S3 – for structured data storage and backup

+ AWS Glue / DataBrew – for data transformation and schema management

+ Amazon Athena – for serverless SQL queries on S3 data

+ AWS KMS – for encryption and data protection

+ Amazon CloudWatch & CloudTrail – for monitoring, logging, and operational insights

+ IAM Roles – for access control and permission boundaries

 ## 📤 Deliverables